Summary: "A top-quality, properly salted cod can easily last over a year while maintaining all its organoleptic properties intact."

 |---|---|---|

-| Short term | Refrigerated, wrapped in paper | 2-3 weeks |
+| Short term | Refrigeration wrapped in paper | 2-3 weeks |

-| Medium term | Cold vacuum packed | 3-6 months |
+| Medium term | Vacuum packed in cold storage | 3-6 months |

 | Long term | Controlled and dry environment | 6-24 months |

 Remember that the initial quality of the product largely determines its longevity.
-Investing in top-quality cod not only guarantees better culinary results, but also greater peace of mind regarding its preservation.
+Investing in top-quality cod not only guarantees better culinary results but also greater peace of mind regarding its preservation.